 - Needs a few adjustments and initial setup to get great sounds

 I’m glad to find this Oscar Schmidt OG2CE acoustic-electric guitar a cheaper alternative to the Oscar Schmidt OG2CESM above.
-You’ll enjoy full acoustic resonance like the first product on this list since both of them are made of solid spruce top combined with laminate Mahogany back and sides.
+You’ll enjoy full acoustic resonance like the first product on this list since both of them are made of the solid spruce top combined with laminate Mahogany back and sides.

-Still, it’s a dreadnought guitar features die-cast tuners, chrome hardware, and WT92 preamp system.
+Still, it’s a dreadnought guitar features die-cast tuners, chrome hardware, and a WT92 preamp system.
 It also has a fully adjustable truss rod, should you find the need to make some adjustments on the neck.
 Additional specifications include rosewood fretboard and mahogany neck.

 - Action is nice and low to play easily